-When you use create_archive(), an artifacts.tar.gz file is created in the current working directory.
+When you use upload(), an artifacts.tar.gz file is created and then uploaded to the storage of your choice.
 This archive contains:

 - 1. Any files that were dumped from your model, - 2.
-A "python-info.json" file that enumerates the version of the Python library of the model you are exporting. - 3.
-Files containing any additional data you want to add to the archive.
+A "python-info.json" file that enumerates the version of the Python library of the model you are exporting.

-When you upload() a model archive, this library uploads the archive to cloud storage, and creates and returns a dictionary containing meta-data about the model.
+The upload () function returns a dictionary containing meta-data about the model.